uwdata/arquero/docs/api/index.md

 <hr/><a id="load" href="#load">#</a>
 <em>aq</em>.<b>load</b>(<i>url</i>[, <i>options</i>]) · [Source](https://github.com/uwdata/arquero/blob/master/src/format/load.js)

-Load data from a *url* and return a Promise for a <a href="table">table</a>.
+Load data from a *url* or file and return a Promise for a <a href="table">table</a>.
 A specific format parser can be provided with the *using* option, otherwise CSV format is assumed.
 This method's *options* are also passed as the second argument to the format parser.

+When invoked in the browser, the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is used to load the *url*.
+When invoked in node.js, the *url* argument can also be a local file path.
+If the input *url* string has a network protocol at the beginning (e.g., `'http://'`, `'https://'`, *etc*.) it is treated as a URL and the [node-fetch](https://github.com/node-fetch/node-fetch) library is used.
+If the `'file://'` protocol is used, the rest of the string should be an absolute file path, from which a local file is loaded.
+Otherwise the input is treated as a path to a local file and loaded using the node.js `fs` module.

 This method provides a generic base for file loading and parsing, and can be used to customize table parsing.
 To load CSV data, use the more specific [loadCSV](#loadCSV) method.
 Similarly,to load JSON data use [loadJSON](#loadJSON) and to load Apache Arrow data use [loadArrow](#loadArrow).

-* *url*: The url to load.
+* *url*: The url or local file (node.js only) to load.
 * *options*: File loading options.
   * *using*: A function that accepts loaded data and an optional options object as input and returns an Arquero table.
   * *as*: A string indicating the data type of the file.
 One of `'arrayBuffer'`, `'json'`, or `'text'` (the default).